 According to researchers, tallow increases the number of nutrients normally found inside the mother’s milk.
 Baby breastfed will tallow-infused milk is better protected against allergies and infantile diseases.
 Furthermore, since tallow has powerful anti-inflammatory and anti-scarring properties, it’s recommended for stretching marks aka the tell-tale signs of pregnancy.

 20. Keep darkness at bay

 Every problem in this world can be solved with a little illumination.
-In case you run out of emergency candles, lamp oil or tac light batteries, you can make 6-hour candles using tallow.
+In case you run out of emergency candles, lamp oil, or tac light batteries, you can make 6-hour candles using tallow.
 Check out my article on how to make emergency candles from bacon.
-The principle’s the same.
+The principle is the same.

 You know the saying: cleanliness is next to godliness.
 However, that may be a bit difficult if you run out of soap.
 Not to worry – tallow has been used for centuries in home soapmaking.
 Melt, boil, add some essential oils place in molds, allow to harden, and wash.